dustinpfister/blog_posts/_posts/lodash_frompairs.md

 ## 1 - Basic examples of the from pairs method, and other lodash methods

 First off in this section I will be starting out with some quick simple examples that make use of the from pairs method.
 While I am at it I will also be going over some quick examples of various other lodash methods and features.
+So then I assume that you have at least a little background when it comes to working with native javaScript and how to make use of an external javaScript library such as lodash.
+If not you might want to take a step back and check out my [main post on lodash](/2019/02/15/lodash/), or one of my [getting started type posts](/2018/11/27/js-getting-started/) on javaScript in general.

 ### 1.1 - lodash \_.fromPairs method basic example